ujanssen/claudia/README.md

 Claudia
 =======

-A set of mostly harmless vagrant files.
+A playground of mostly harmless vagrant files.

 Install virtual box and vagrant and import the trusty box: